ifti891/100-days-of-code/r1-log.md

 ## R1D22
 Still working on the second project and i have to submit my PhD write-up by 14th of january.
 So kind of busy.

+## R1D23
+Still in the second project.
+Will be finishing in two days.
+Had to submit a phd application.